polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/memory-profiling.md

 ## Using the Profiler on Substrate

-Build substrate/polkadot in release mode in your terminal `cargo build --release`.
+Build the client in release mode in your terminal (`cargo build --release`).
 After the command is completed, run the build binary with the memory profiler preloaded.
-This step assumes the memory-profiler directory is next to the substrate directory and will only function if the directory is correctly called and placed:
+This step assumes the `memory-profiler` directory is next to the Substrate directory and will only function if the directory is correctly called and placed:

 ```
 LD_PRELOAD=../memory-profiler/target/release/libmemory_profiler.so ./target/release/substrate